New-HavenWotLK/AzerothCore-lua-MultiVendor/README.md

 Multivendor Module written in Lua for Azerothcore with SQL file to insert the npc into your AzerothCore database!

+The code is well documented so you easily can edit and extend it!
+You will also have to state vendor id's in the script first. so open it up and look where stuff is to change (it is highlighted with a comment line)!

 If u want to use the LUA script on TrinityCore read the description to get it working!